Etaloot/etaloot/README.md

 ### :woman_technologist: About Me :
 - 🔭 I’m currently working as a Freelancer Web/Mobile Developer
 - 🌱 I’m currently learning everything related to web/mobile dev 🤣
-- 👯 I’m looking to collaborate with other Web Devs
+- 👯 I’m looking to collaborate with other Web Devs and find new projects.
 - 📫 How to reach me: etaloot@protonmail.com
 - ⚡ In my free time, i go to the gym, travel and invest in Tech.